Louisiana Technical College-Sidney N Collier Campus

 Student Body

-The Louisiana Technical College-Sidney N Collier Campus diversity score of 1.00 is more than the state average of 0.66.
+The Louisiana Technical College-Sidney N Collier Campus diversity score of 0.00 is less than the state average of 0.66.
 The school's diversity has stayed relatively flat over five years.

 Total Enrollment